ioetbc/rubber-ducker/extension/README.md

 ## What files do

-`RubberDuckerPanel` this links to a page. the pages live `src/webviews/pages` for each page you will have a panel.
+1. `RubberDuckerPanel` this links to a page. the pages live `src/webviews/pages` for each page you will have a panel.

+2. To call a route in the ap you need to call it with an authorization header set to the accessToken.
+To do this in the svelete components you call `tsvscode.postMessage({ type: 'getToken', value: undefined})` which will post a message to the provider.
+In the provider in the `onDidRecieveMessage` switch statement you create a case called `getToken` which then calls `TokenManager.getToken()` which will return the accessToken.
+The access token can then be used to called protected routes in the api.

 ### To send messages from the webview to the provider